carliandro/wallet-service/README.md

 ```
 ## Api endpoints
 Examples of all requests can be found in:
-Import the json file to Postman and use the follows endpoints to test.
+Import the json file located on the root diretory to Postman and use the follows endpoints to test.
 ```
 RecargaPay.postman_collection.json
 ```